chvolow24/jackdaw/README.md

 <kbd>S-1</kbd> : **Activate or deactivate source mode**<br>

 In source, you can play back, scrub through, and set marks in the clip that has been loaded into the source area.
+The controls -- including zooming in and out, or moving the display window -- are identical as in timeline mode.

-The marks you set here will determine which portion of the clip is dropped into your timeline when you:
+The marks you set in source mode will determine which portion of the clip is dropped into your timeline when you:

 <kbd>b</kbd> : **Drop clip from source**<br>